stewarthu/llm-notes/README.md

 The field is moving so fast you absolutely need a hacker's mentality

 - Python/Numpy/Pandas: basic skills needed to code up something quickly.
-Fortunately with tools like copilot/ChatGPT/Replit, it's quite easy to get up to speed quickly in this department, especially you are a programmer.
+Fortunately with tools like copilot/ChatGPT/Replit, it's quite easy to get up to speed quickly in this department, especially if you are a programmer to begin with.
 For instance I came from a C++/R/Haskell background, and made a switch from R to Python quite smoothly.

 - Torch: Most transformer models are in torch.
 Invest some time to get you comfortable with both the tensor